AppHelpTW/incense-stick-pages-App/README.md

 <a name="english"></a>
 ## 【English Version】

-Thank you for using **Incense Stick (虔誠參拜)**!
+Thank you for using **Incense Stick (誠心參拜)**!
 This app is dedicated to providing the most realistic and tranquil virtual incense experience.

 ### Support
 If you have any questions, suggestions, or feedback during use, please contact us via: